T1anhu4/FastGPT-vLLM-Qwen-TEI/README_EN.md

 # Enable TLS - Required
 tls_enable = true
 ```

-After the configuration is completed and saved, the frps service can be started
+After the configuration is completed and saved, the frps service can be started.

 ```bash
 ./frps -c ./frps.ini
 ```